 Customized high and ultra-high net worth investment planning helps you answer this fundamental but rarely-asked question with specificity and reliability.

 We find index fund investors need something other than an all-index investment portfolio for most of our clients.
 Each situation is different because each life is different.
 What you need will not be the same as what the next investor needs.

 That’s why talking about your investment preferences at cocktail parties is pretty useless.
 What does the person you’re talking with have in common with you?

 Are their kids the exact same age as yours and facing the exact same life situations?

 Are your parents and their parents in the exact same predicaments?

 Does your family have the same health status as theirs?

 Are your lifestyle plans and hopes the same as theirs?

 Do you share their philanthropic goals?

-Hopefully you are realizing the futility of pursuing an investment strategy simply because it’s working for some other guy.
+Hopefully, you realize the futility of pursuing an investment strategy simply because it’s working for someone else.
 Simply sharing the ‘high net worth’ classification with someone else only puts you at the same cocktail party.
 But it does little more than that when it comes to your investment planning.